 The Chiado neighborhood is home to Livraria Bertrand, the world’s oldest continuously operating bookstore.
 Also in the neighborhood is A Brasileira, the favorite cafe of my favorite writer, Fernando Pessoa.
 There’s a statue of him there at his own table that I liked to visit when I was living nearby.

-The cafes in the Rossio are great for people watching.
-Also pretty cheap but good quality food.
+The cafes in the Rossio are great for people-watching.
+Also pretty cheap but has good quality food.
 My dorm was nearby and I ate like a queen at random cafes.
 The calçada (the mosaic tiles you’ll see on most sidewalks) are especially beautiful in the main square.
 They ripple like the ocean.

 The Carmo Convent is the most aesthetically pleasing ruin I have ever seen.

 Things I haven’t done but want to when I go back: LXFactory and Timeout Market opened after I left but I have only heard good things.
 Manteigaria does pastéis people say are as good as the ones in Belem.